-A quarter of adults in America consider themselves to be superstitious, often looking out for signs, portents, and symbols to make predictions about what is to come.
-Many superstitions have no scientific grounding and are based on folk tales and stories that have been passed along generations.
+A quarter of adults in America consider themselves to be superstitious.
+Often looking out for signs, portents, and symbols to make predictions about what is to come.
+Many superstitions have no scientific grounding and are based on folk tales and stories that have been passed along through generations.

 Some superstitions do, however, have some basis in fact, particularly when it comes to superstitions about the weather.
 For instance, it is said that if the first butterfly you see in the year is yellow, then the weather will be sunny.
 This may well indeed indicate that spring is on the way.
 Butterflies have inspired many superstitions, and many of them truly lift the spirits.